nhsd-a2si/a2si-services-api/README.md

 (The 'build' step is only required if you have never run it or if the build details have changed since you last ran it).

+The 'run' command maps your local folders to the Docker container so the command will run using the code as it looks right now on your machine.

 ### Running the Django dev server
 This will expose the Django dev server on localhost port 8000:
 ```